-- Description of the Level of Learning Outcomes for each study cycle according to the European Higher Education Area Qualifications Framework (QF-EHEA) - □ Descriptors of Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Annex B - ☐ Summary Guide for writing Learning Outcomes
+- Description of the Level of Learning Outcomes for each study cycle according to the European Higher Education Area Qualifications Framework (QF-EHEA) - Descriptors of Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Annex B - Summary Guide for writing Learning Outcomes

-- 1. Handle data from various sources, account for missing and extreme observations.

-- 2. Reduce the size of the data dimension.

-- 3. Visualize the data.

-- 4. Use data clustering analysis.

-- 5. Develop problem solving techniques using appropriate data science methods.

-6. Interpret business analytics results and facilitate decision making.
+- 1. Handle data from various sources, account for missing and extreme observations. - 2.
+Reduce the size of the data dimension. - 3.
+Visualize the data. - 4.
+Use data clustering analysis. - 5.
+Develop problem solving techniques using appropriate data science methods. - 6.
+Interpret business analytics results and facilitate decision making.

-Taking into consideration the general competences that the degree-holder must acquire (as these appear in the
+Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma

-Diploma Supplement and appear below), chose the ones that the course is aiming at.
+Supplement and appear below), chose the ones that the course is aiming at.Search for, analysis and synthesis of data and

-Search for, analysis and synthesis of data and information, with the use of the necessary technology technology Adapting to new situations
+information, with the use of the necessary

-Project planning and management Respect for difference and multiculturalism Respect for the natural environment
+technologyProject planning and management

+Respect for difference and multiculturalism

-Adapting to new situations
+Respect for the natural environmentAdapting to new situations

 Decision-making

-Working independently

-Showing social, professional and ethical responsibility and sensitivity to gender issues
+Working independentlyShowing social, professional and ethical responsibility and

+sensitivity to gender issues

 Criticism and self-criticism

-Working in an international environment Working in an interdisciplinary environment
+Team work Working in an international environment Working in an interdisciplinary environment Production of new research ideas Production of free, creative and inductive thinking Others

 - Adopting to new situations.

 - Decision-making.

 - Work independently as well as in teams.

-- · Production of new research ideas.
+- Production of new research ideas.

 - Production of free, creative and inductive thinking.